Sirrah/compose-presentation/README.md

+# Jetpack Compose

+This is a presentation for the [Kotlin User Group Munich meetup](https://www.meetup.com/Kotlin-User-Group-Munich/).
+This repository adds a few basic examples to demonstrate how Jetpack Compose works.

+The project is based on the very helpful [try-compose](https://github.com/Mishkun/try-compose) repository by [Mikhail Levchenko](https://github.com/Mishkun).

-# Try Jetpack Compose now!
+## Try Jetpack Compose now!

 This repository was made to provide a quick dive into what Jetpack Compose feels like.
 No need to checkout and AOSP and build everything by yourself, main job is done for you.